• Posted on

 • Keep at 75°C for 1 hour.

-• Let stand in the bath for 10–12 hours to promote oxidation.
+• Leave to stand in the bath for 10–12 hours to promote oxidation.

 • Rinse gently and dry flat in the shade.